Collect multi-dimensional feedback with the Matrix block

 Best practices

-- Use consistent scale direction across your maze—if "Strongly Agree" is on the right in one Matrix, keep it there in others.
+Use consistent scale direction across your studies—if "Strongly Agree" is on the right in one Matrix, keep it there in others.

 Use cases